We don’t like to play favourites when it comes to fabrics but we do love linen.

 If you prefer to machine wash, make sure you separate your darks from your whites to avoid any colour transfer, and always use a gentle cycle as linen is a lightweight fabric.

 It’s important to not overload your washing machine too as it might twist or pull your linen threads out of shape.
-Use a regular detergent and don’t use fabric softener, as the chemicals within the softener will reduce the absorbency abilities of your linen (i.e making it less breathable).
+Use a delicate detergent and don’t use fabric softener, as the chemicals within the softener will reduce the absorbency abilities of your linen (i.e making it less breathable).

 Fun fact: linen naturally softens with every wash!

 And there you have it, our top tips and tricks to wash your linen like a pro!
-Find out how to wash your sweatiest activewear with Dirt here
+Find out how to wash your sweatiest activewear with Dirt here.